-- LTFT Working Trainees working in secondary care should attend every WDR session.
+- LTFT Working: Trainees working in secondary care should attend every WDR session.
 It is more complicated for trainees in primary care.
 No system is perfect.
 We suggest you look at the programme and choose which sessions work best for you and then let your CS and Beth know which sessions you plan to attend.
 Work this out every six months so you attend a pro-rata number of sessions depending on how much you are working.
-As with the f/t trainees you should lose 1 tutorial a month to make up for the extra time allocated for WDR teaching.

 HDR – Half Day Release

-Half Day Release teaching takes place every week, and is divided into two parts: PEAS Groups and a structured teaching session.
+Half Day Release teaching is divided into two parts: PEAS Groups and a structured teaching session.

 PEAS groups (Peer Education And Support) 14.00- 14.45